pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

 allows two variations on the enumerate operations (enumerate and an operation sequence of ``OpenEnumerateInstances``/``PullInstances``).

-While the pull operation may not be supported by all WBEM servers  they can be significantly more efficient when they are available.
+While the pull operations may not be supported by all WBEM servers they can be significantly more efficient for large responses when they are available.
 Pywbem implements the client side of these operation and pywbemcli provides for the use of these operations through two general options:

 * ``--use-pull-ops`` - This option allows the user to select from the the following alternatives: